ItzLevvie/MicrosoftTeams-msinternal/README.md

 ![image](https://user-images.githubusercontent.com/11600822/219873701-8ae6b9ec-19b1-466f-a5f0-00f13d2316ef.png)

 > **Note**:
-> As of Saturday, February 18, 2023, these builds are based on Electron 19 and may change in the future.
+> As of Tuesday, February 21, 2023, these builds are based on Electron 19 and may change in the future.

 > **Note**:
 > Installing these builds does not necessarily mean you will have access to new features.